limtis0/DjangoPhotos/README.md

 To increase efficiency, Selenium Webdriver loads as a Singleton object on it's first call, and closes on app's shutdown. <sub><sup>Not without hacks, huh?</sup></sub>

-~~As there is no consistent way to download pictures with Selenium only, it takes screenshot of a first image it founds on the webpage.
+~~As there is no consistent way to download pictures with only Selenium, it takes a screenshot of the first image it founds on the webpage.
 This adds a little flexibility for a cost of an image quality.~~

-Because Selenium can't donwload images, I convert them into Base64 with JavaScript, then into Bytes Array and, lastly, into a PIL Image.
+Because Selenium can't download images, I convert them into Base64 with JavaScript, then into Bytes Array and, lastly, into a PIL Image.
+This method is flexible and doesn't lead to quality loss.